 The third step is to create the appropriate certificates for host name verification between Node Manager and the Administration Server.
 This procedure is described in Section 7.3, "Enabling Host Name Verification Certificates for Node Manager."
-Repeat the steps in this section to create certificates for host name verification between Node Manager and the Administration Server.
+If you have not yet created these certificates, perform the steps in this section to create certificates for host name verification between Node Manager and the Administration